9jaDevo/woocommerce-tcom-payway/README.md

 A source code is an open-sourced and is under [MIT license](http://opensource.org/licenses/MIT) and is possible to change or improve code.

 ![Security](assets/images/payway.png)

-## DEPRECATED DOCUMENTATIONS

-Under wiki are screenshots of settings and admin preview of payments: [here](https://github.com/marinsagovac/woocommerce-tcom-payway/wiki/Deprecated-docs)
-`docs` folder has been removed from 1.8.7 version.

 ## TIP